kubernetes/enhancements/keps/sig-network/2079-network-policy-port-range/README.md

 * **Will enabling / using this feature result in increasing size or count of the existing API objects?**

-  - API type(s): NetworkPolicy / NetworkPolicyPorts
+  - API type(s): NetworkPolicyPorts
-  - Estimated increase in size: New struct inside the object with two fields of 16 bits each + 16 bits for each port in the ``Except`` array
+  - Estimated increase in size: 2 bytes for each new ``EndPort`` specified
   - Estimated amount of new objects: N/A

 * **Will enabling / using this feature result in increasing time taken by any